eag1037/cloud_quest/README.md

 - Security - The SecOps part of me cried a bit during this project.
 I took alot of liberties just to achieve the goal.
 In a production enviornment I'd create an IAM user with specifically defined permissions and not just give it full admin permissions.
 I would have secured my routes as well I left my EC2 instance open to the internet as well as the web application.

 I find myself in a weird place where I'm doing multiple jobs since we had a 2/3 reduction in force at my current employer, while also completing several take home assessments.
 I wish I had more time to flesh everything out a bit more, but this exercise did help aleviate alot of the imposter syndrome I was carrying into the intial interview.
 I did a bit of everything just to demonstrate that I have the core competency needed for the role.

-There's always room for improvement, and that's the exciting part.
+There's always room for improvement, that's the exciting part.